Where passion meets purpose.

 Can I earn CE from May Connexity?

 Yes!
-May's virtual sessions are currently pending RACE-approval for 1 medical and 2 non-medical hours.
+May's virtual sessions are currently RACE-approved for 1 medical and 2 nonmedical hours of CE.

 What is the cost of May Connexity?